+What is a pyramid scheme?
 It is a chain of individuals that begins from one investor who recruits another one after him.
 The initial investors recruit a team of investors that follow them.
 This team is further followed by another team of investors, and the chain goes on.
 There is always a tempting product at the end of the pyramid.

 Every investor throws in their money in the hope of getting access to that ‘reward’ or ‘profit’ they are being offered.
 In pyramid schemes, the reward might be a product that the investor gets to sell.

-As the promised product is usually very tempting and valuable, investors perceive it to be very beneficial at the end.
+As the promised product is usually very tempting and valuable, investors perceive it to be very beneficial in the end.
 Also, the profits that an investor earns from selling the product need to be shared with the members of the pyramid at a higher level.